PedroDNBR/resume/README.md

 ###### - November 2017 - now

-This GoogleDrive hosts a collection of Unity prototypes I've developed over the years, reflecting my evolving skills.
+My [Portfolio](https://pedrogom.es) and this [GoogleDrive](https://drive.google.com/drive/u/0/folders/15jII5cUUmdbqNvPrwWcGipf8vVeRLTfG) hosts a collection of Unity prototypes I've developed over the years, reflecting my evolving skills.
 It includes various racing games, a horror game crafted for my CEDUP final paper, and FPS experiments.
 Among the latter, there's a range from basic attempts to more sophisticated creations featuring elements like weapon customization, multiplayer functionality, and state pattern implementation. more elaborated with weapon customization, multiplayer with Netcode for GameObjects and implementing state pattern

 ## Education